Step-by-Step Avstar CSV to JSON Conversion

 Operational Architecture & Data Flow

-Before implementing conversion logic, map the transformation to your ingestion topology.
-Avstar exports typically follow a comma-delimited structure containing spot IDs, advertiser metadata, airtime codes, duration, clearance flags, and billing rates.
-Directly piping these files into downstream APIs without normalization causes schema drift, silent truncation, and rate-limit violations.
+Before writing conversion logic, map the transformation onto your ingestion topology.
+Avstar exports are comma-delimited and carry spot IDs, advertiser metadata, airtime codes, duration, clearance flags, and billing rates.
+Piping those columns straight into a downstream API without normalization causes schema drift, silent truncation, and rate-limit violations.
+The converter therefore isolates four discrete stages so each class of failure routes to a different queue:

-1. Stream-based CSV ingestion with explicit encoding fallbacks and memory-bounded chunking
+1. Stream-based CSV ingestion with explicit encoding fallbacks and constant-memory chunking.

-4. Async batch processing for high-volume logs aligned with API authentication and rate limits
+4. Async batch serialization and dispatch aligned with Avstar API authentication and rate limits.

 Figure — Four-stage CSV-to-JSON conversion: streaming the CSV with encoding fallbacks, Pydantic validation, then async batching and API dispatch for valid records while invalid rows are quarantined as JSON Lines.